Stevesv1/rent-gpu/README.md

 <h2 align=center>How to Connect to GPU via SSH</h2>

-Before starting, you should follow each step correctly, if u did anything wrong and then DM me on X, I will not reply in such case

 - First open, command prompt (cmd)
   - Method 1 : To open command prompt, press `Windows` and `R` key together and then write `cmd` there and then press `Enter` button
   - Method 2 : Write `cmd` in the searchbar (located on the taskbar below) and then click on `open` button to open command prompt